U.S. flag An official website of the United States government

 • Post operative and other rehabilitation therapies

-Relative to current therapies, an AR/VR device may introduce new benefits and novel approaches.
-Such benefits may be identified across a wide variety of patients, or it may be more beneficial for some patients than others.
-A device may demonstrate particular benefit for underserved populations (for example, patients with more limited access to medical care) or vulnerable populations (for example, children, patients with mental health or cognitive impairment).
-However, an AR/VR device may have risks as well, including risks related to the usability of the device (such as neck pain from the weight of the headset), and risks related to the content and images that the AR/VR technologies provide (such as low contrast images, display errors such as location or depth of anatomy, information overload, dizziness, fatigue, or effects on vision).
+However, an AR/VR device may have risks, including risks related to using the device (such as neck pain from the weight of the headset) and risks related to the content and images that the AR/VR technologies provide (such as low contrast images, display errors such as location or depth of anatomy, information overload, dizziness, fatigue, or effects on vision).

 • Examples of probable benefits: